 Finding a job

-Edge Hill University has been voted the best in the North West and in the top 10 in the UK for job prospects (WhatUni Student Choice Awards 2020), with 95.8% of our students employed or in further study within 15 months of graduating (Graduate Outcomes 2017/18).
+Edge Hill University has been voted the best in the North West and in the top 10 in the UK for job prospects (WhatUni Student Choice Awards 2020), with 95.6% of our students employed or in further study within 15 months of graduating (Graduate Outcomes data released 2023).

 As well as ensuring you graduate with excellent career prospects, there are several ways that you may be able to gain experience outside of the University while you study, some of which may allow you to earn money.
 The type of Visa you hold may affect your ability to take paid or voluntary work while in the UK.